Attribute-Based Access Control (ABAC)

 This layer expands existing security capabilities, such as Forbid unverified identifiers login, which is now managed as part of Access Control rather than Attack Protection.

-Once a user is authenticated, ABAC can enrich the access token with claims derived from user attributes.
+Once a user is authenticated, ABAC can enrich the access token’s entitlements claim with personalized authorization attributes.

 Examples: